securi3ytalent/Mail-Sub-Check-hunt/README.md

 ##  Check Email Address In Subdomain

 Mail-Sub-Check-hunt is a  Node.js tools helps with querying Check if email address is Subdomain.
+Warning there must be a file name email_list.txt same Directory.

 Output Explanation
 ```